awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    kubectl scale deployments/cluster-autoscaler --replicas=1 -n kube-system
    ```

-1. \(Optional\) Verify that you're using the latest version of the [https://github.com/aws/amazon-vpc-cni-k8s](https://github.com/aws/amazon-vpc-cni-k8s)\.
+1. \(Optional\) Verify that you're using the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s)\.
 You might need to update your CNI version to use the latest supported instance types\.
 For more information, see [Updating the Amazon VPC CNI plugin for Kubernetes self\-managed add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.

 1. If your cluster is using `kube-dns` for DNS resolution \(see [previous step](#migrate-determine-dns-step)\), scale in the `kube-dns` deployment to one replica\.